Skip to main content

 • Developer: Home First Development LLC

 Additional to state development dollars, during the 2021 Session the Oregon Legislature expanded the eligibility for the Manufactured Home Replacement Program to include those whose homes had been destroyed by natural disasters.
-Through this program, OHCS provided gap financing to 35 manufactured homeowners, enabling them to replace their manufactured homes that were destroyed in the 2020 Labor Day Wildfires.
+Through this program, OHCS provided gap financing to 35 manufactured homeowners, enabling them to replace their manufactured homes that were destroyed in the 2020 Labor Day Disasters.
 Some of these homes also received WRRA funding to ensure sufficient funding.